Category Archives: Vegetarian

 9. Bake at 375 degrees for 25 minutes until browned on top.

-What's on Parker's Plate? http://whatsonparkersplate.flywheelsites.com/
+What's on Parker's Plate? https://whatsonparkersplate.flywheelsites.com/

 Balsamic Cherry Crostini